Street Profits: SmackDown Tag Team Champions (2020–2021)

-Championship pursuits (2021–present)
+Championship pursuits (2021–2023)

-As part of the 2021 Draft, The Street Profits were drafted to the Raw brand.
+As part of the 2021 Draft, The Street Profits were drafted back to the Raw brand.
 At Day 1 on January 1, 2022, they faced RK-Bro (Randy Orton and Riddle) for the Raw Tag Team Championship, but lost.
 At the Royal Rumble pay-per-view, on January 29, Ford and Dawkins entered the Royal Rumble match at #6 and #10, respectively, but would both go on to lose.
 On the second night of WrestleMania 38, on April 3, they once again failed to win the titles in a triple threat match also involving Alpha Academy (Chad Gable and Otis).
 At Money in the Bank on July 2, The Street Profits failed to win the Undisputed WWE Tag Team Championship from The Usos, as well as in a rematch at SummerSlam on July 30 with Jeff Jarrett as the special guest referee.
 At Clash at the Castle on September 3, The Street Profits teamed with Madcap Moss to defeat Alpha Academy and Austin Theory during the pre-show.

 At the Royal Rumble pay-per-view, on January 28, 2023, The Street Profits entered the men's Royal Rumble match with Dawkins entering at number 11 and Ford at number 23, but were unsuccessful as Dawkins was eliminated by Brock Lesnar, while Ford was eliminated by Damian Priest.
 On the February 6 episode of Raw, Ford defeated Elias to qualify for the Elimination Chamber match for the United States Championship, while Dawkins lost to Damian Priest in another qualifying match.
 At the Elimination Chamber pay-per-view, Ford failed to win the title.
+On Night 1 of WrestleMania 39, The Street Profits won the men's WrestleMania Showcase fatal four-way tag team match.
+As part of the 2023 draft, The Street Profits were drafted back to the SmackDown brand.